Luigizhaw/Bachelor_Thesis_Luigi_Palese_Pipeline_development_for_10X_single_cell/Code/README.md

 # SLURMs and R Script Overview

-This README file contains deteiled information about the structure and usage of the used SLURMs and R Script.
+This README file contains detailed information about the structure and usage of the used SLURMs and R Script.

 ## Pipeline Workflow